urnathan/moke/README.md

 Because Moke's defaults work for me (funny heh?), that finds the laptop's keyboard and creates a Moke device, which is subsequently picked up when the X server starts.
-This use requires moke to be installed setuid, see below.

 `xinput` shows the keyboard and moke device: